Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 So when I get in the car at 5:30 I have to read, basically cover-to-cover, The New York Times, The Washington Post, the CNN website, the FOX News website, Politico and a website I never read before until I got this job: Breitbart.
 So, you know, to get that end of the political spectrum.
 So that's from 5:30 and I get home at 8, 8:30 or later.

-O.K.
+OK.
 What do you what do you drink when you get home?

 Wine usually.
 Unless my wife's in California, which she is now, and you know I hit the hard stuff.

-Note: Editor's note: This post contains language some may find offensive.